 An nine member volunteer Board of Directors with representatives from each of the three counties served- Humboldt, Lander and Pershing- governs FCC.
 The coalition consist of three local Coalition Committees- one located in each county.
 FCC's staff includes a director, an administrative assistant, and three coalition coordinators- one serving each county.

-Coalition members began working as an official coalition in 2001, but the groundwork began in 1983 with the development of the Juvenile Probation Committee.
+Coalition members began working as an official coalition in 2001, but the groundwork began in 1983 with Judge Richard Wagner and the development of the Juvenile Probation Committee.
 The Coalition was a natural outgrowth of the Juvenile Probation Committee.
 Additionally, the strong desire of community members to make youth and families a priority has helped to strengthen the Coalition.

 Become involved.
 Attend the monthly local coalition committee meetings in your county to find out were there is a need that you might be able to fill.
 Everyone has something to offer- and every offering counts in the promotion of a safe and healthy community.